OpenStickCommunity/Hardware/Boards/GP2040-CE Official Controllers/Open_Core0/README.md

 The Open_Core0 is an embedded SMD design with through hole components.
 It is not recommended to assemble these yourself unless you have a setup to do SMD assembly.

 With the Open_Core0 using an embedded RP2040 chip, we are able to access all of the additional GPIO pins that are not easily accessible on the standard Raspberry Pi Pico board.
-This allows us to have many more options on the board so that people can make truly unique and custom contollers.
+This allows us to have many more options on the board so that people can make truly unique and custom controllers.

 We have a small but passionate Discord group which you can access here, if interested: https://discord.com/invite/k2pxhke7q8